How to Help Someone Who’s Struggling With Depression

 And even if you have been through depression, it’s best not to make any assumptions.
 “When we personalize the disorder—when we assume we know what they’re going through based on our own experiences—we lose the opportunity to learn their experience.”

 Anna Mehler Paperny, whose struggles with depression are described in her memoir, Hello I Want to Die Please Fix Me, says the best support can sometimes be practical: calling in the morning to make sure they’re awake for work, going on a half-hour walk with them every day or picking up some groceries for them.
 “If you’re noticing someone having trouble with basic aspects of life,” she says, “offering help in a natural way can feel life-changing.”
+(Here’s expert advice on how to be a more compassionate person.)

 Take care of yourself